hanabi/hanabi.github.io/README.md

 ### A Trash Flowchart

 There are a lot of different moves that involve cluing trash.
 [Here is a handy flowchart](https://raw.githubusercontent.com/Zamiell/hanabi-conventions/master/img/cluing_trash_flowchart.png) for determining the difference between the different types of special moves that touch trash.

-### The Sarcastic Finesse

-* Imagine that in a 3-player game:
-  * Nothing is played on the stacks.
-  * Alice has an already-clued 2 in her hand.
-She has no idea what color 2 it is.
-  * Alice performs a *Finesse* by giving a red color *Play Clue* to a red 2 in Cathy's hand.
-  * Bob blind plays red 1 from his *Finesse Position*.
-  * Normally, Cathy would think that she has the next red card, which is red 2, and play it.
-  * However, what if Alice actually has the red 2?
-In this situation, Cathy is expected to perform a *Sarcastic Discard*.
-* Doing a *Finesse* that potentially duplicates a card in this way is called a *Sarcastic Finesse*.
-Normally, potentially duplicating a card is bad - it violates *Good Touch Principle* and could lead to a clue being wasted.
-However, potentially duplicating a card with the *Sarcastic Finesse* is not bad because:
-  * In the best case, you get a "true" *Finesse* (a 2-for-1 or better).
-  * In the worst case, you get a 1-for-1 and full knowledge on a clued card in your own hand that was previously a mystery.
-* Normally, if a *Sarcastic Discard* could apply to multiple cards in your hand, you assume it is the left-most card.
-However, in the case of a *Sarcastic Discard* initiated from a *Sarcastic Finesse*, it does NOT promise the order, because they HAD to put something on the fishing line that you sent out, so to speak.

-### The Certain Finesse / The Certain Discard

-* Imagine that in a 3-player game:
-  * Red 2 is played on the stacks.
-  * Alice has an already-clued red card in her hand.
-It has a negative 4 clue on it, so from *Good Touch Principle* Alice knows that it is either red 3 or red 5.
-  * Alice performs a *Reverse Finesse* by giving a red color *Play Clue* to a red 4 in Bob's hand.
-  * Bob discards.
-  * Cathy knows that she is promised the red 3 in her *Finesse Position*.
-* This is an example of a *Certain Finesse* - it is similar to the *Sarcastic Finesse* above, but the "blind" card was potentially duplicated instead of the clued card.
-* In this situation, if Alice really has the red 3, Cathy is allowed to blind-discard their *Finesse Position* card.
-This is called a *Certain Discard*, because Cathy can be certain that it is exactly red 3.
-* A separate way to explain this convention is that everyone agrees that performing a *Layered Finesse* on a card that could potentially be in your own hand is illegal.
-So, everyone can be certain that they can safely blind discard a card to pass it back to someone who potentially duplicated.
-* Note that players are ONLY allowed to do a *Certain Discard* if they know they have not been bluffed.
-(This means that *Certain Finesses* cannot be performed from *Bluff Seat*.)
-* Much like a *Sarcastic Discard* from a *Sarcastic Finesse*, if someone performs a *Certain Discard*, it does NOT promise the order, because they HAD to put something on the fishing line that you sent out, so to speak.

 ### The Certain Discard Duplication Promise